remotion-dev/remotion/packages/docs/docs/getrenderprogress.md

 - `totalFrames`: The duration of the video
 - `startedDate`: Timestamp of when the rendering process started.
 - `totalChunks`: Into how many pieces the rendering is divided.
-- `estimatedLambdaInvokations`: The estimated amount of many Lambda functions get called in total, excluding calls to `getRenderProgress()`.
+- `estimatedTotalLambdaInvokations`: The estimated amount of total Lambda function calls in total, excluding calls to `getRenderProgress()`.
+- `estimatedRenderLambdaInvokations`: The estimated amount of Lambdas that will render chunks of the video.`.
 - `compositionId`: The ID of the composition that is being rendered.
 - `codec`: The selected codec into which the video gets encoded.
 - `usesOptimizationProfile`: If chunk optimization was applied to the render.